zkemail/email-recovery-example-scripts/README.md

 `2_handleAcceptance.ts` - Handle acceptance is essentially a validation step that must be executed before a guardian can be used.
 Handle acceptance only needs to be called once for each guardian.
 This step is used to confirm directly with each guardian that they consent to be a guardian.
 This is important to ensure there are no typos when entering a guardian email in frontends, and that the guardian is in control of the specific email address.
 This prevents broken recovery setups down the line.

-_**Note:** Once you run the handle acceptance script, your configured guardian will recieve an email which must be replied to with the single command "**Confirm**" to confirm their acceptance._
+_**Note:** Once you run the handle acceptance script, your configured guardian will receive an email which must be replied to with the single command "**Confirm**" to confirm their acceptance.
+If you can't find the email, check your spam folder._

 ```bash
 # Permissionless